-APCD has monitored SO2 at eight locations in Colorado in the past.
-Currently, there are four SO2 monitoring sites in operation.
-No area of the country has been found to be out of compliance with the current SO2 standards.
-There were two exceedances of the one-hour standard at the Highway 24 (Colorado Springs) site during the 2014-2015 period (see Table 2.2); however, there was no exceedance recorded at any site in 2019.
+APCD has monitored SO_2 at eight locations in Colorado in the past.
+Currently, there are four SO_2 monitoring sites in operation.
+No area of the country has been found to be out of compliance with the current SO_2 standards.
+There were two exceedances of the one-hour standard at the Highway 24 (Colorado Springs) site during the 2014-2015 period; however, there was no exceedance recorded at any site in 2022.